 Where to stay and grab a bite?

 This place is not as frequently visited as some of the other Swiss cities and resorts, so finding a nice spot to stay won’t be a problem, even if your trip to Glarus was spontaneous and not carefully planned.
-There are 28 variants of accommodation in and on the outskirts of Glarus, if you don’t count various inns and apartments for rent.
+There are 28 variants of accommodation in and on the outskirts of Glarus if you don’t count various inns and apartments for rent.
 This is more than enough for a tiny place like this.
 For example, take a look at Hotel Rhodannenberg AG at Klöntalerstrasse 36.
-The hotel is in an excellent location overlooking the lake, with big outside terrace with tables for eating/drinking, freshly prepared food of very good quality.
-There is also a restaurant and a barbecue.
+The hotel has an exceptionally great location with a view of the lake and a large outside terrace where guests may enjoy a meal of a superb quality or sip at freshly-ground coffee.
+Of course, there is also a restaurant on the hotel site.
 Hotel Rhodannenberg AG offers pet-friendly accommodation, so you don’t have to worry and take your little friend with you.
-There’s a car park just beside the hotel with plenty of space and the place has a free shuttle.
+The hotel provides a free shuttle.
+Also, there is a car park with ample parking space just behind the hotel.
 What is really convenient is that this hotel has water sports facilities and bike hire and car hire are available.
 This way you don’t have to look for some elsewhere, which saves time better spent on other activities.

 Or you can enjoy a very friendly atmosphere at Hotel Freihof with an on-site bar with darts, karaoke, pinball and good fun with the staff.
 There is a 24-hour front desk at the property and there is a bike garage that can be used free of charge.